norbyscook/canvusProjectV2/README.md

 # Project Information
-This project is created while following a tutorial from gamedev tv I made some changes to the state machine
+This project is created while following a tutorial from gamedev tv.
+I made some changes to the state machine

 Here is the graph for the class hierarchy, the latest version is the tab at the right hand side